Short hierarchically hyperbolic groups I: uncountably many coarse median structures: Maquillage on blowup materials

-The following Proposition roughly says that, whenever $g\in \Stab{G}{v}$ acts loxodromically on $\C\U_v$, we can tweak the short HHG structure in order to add $\langle g\rangle$ as a new cyclic direction (or at least $\langle g'\rangle$ for some “straightening” $g'$ of $g$, as in Lemma~\ref{lem:straightening_central_direction}):
+The following Proposition roughly says that, whenever $g\in \Stab{G}{v}$ acts loxodromically on $\C\U_v$ and has no hidden symmetries, in the sense of Definition~\ref{defn:hiddensymm_general}, we can tweak the short HHG structure in order to add $\langle g^n\rangle$ as a new cyclic direction, for some $n\in \mathbb N-\{0\}$: